roger-downing/wejo-test/README.md

 An optional final question:
 Geospatial data is a very important part of what Wejo do.
 Choropleths are maps where different parts are coloured according to a key or a scale.
-Included in this repository is a file called "taxi_zones.zip" which is some geospatial data in ESRO Shapefile format.
+Included in this repository is a file called "taxi_zones.zip" which is some geospatial data in ESRI Shapefile format.

 Can you also use the file "taxi_zones.zip" to make a map of New York where the different boroughs are coloured according to the total number of trips starting there?